lowkeyrose/ShapeShift/README.md

 For Frontend - cd server  npm i

-To start - npm start
+To start on both - npm start

 ## Features
   * **Browse Workouts:**